salamkayodeji/data2bot/README.md

 python main.py [data_name] [output_name]

-Data must be stored in data directiory in file and out will be stored in the schema directory
+data_name must be stored in data directiory located in application main directory and output will be stored in the schema directory